 Your feet rest solidly upon the deck of the boat.
 The last remnants of civilization are disappearing behind you and all that separates you from your goal, the Pacific Ocean, is the wide open river… and thousands of miles of uncharted land.

-There may be no maps right now, but when you return — if you return — anyone who makes the journey after you will benefit from what you are about to accomplish.
+There may be no maps right now, but when you return to St Louis — if you return — anyone who makes the journey after you will benefit from what you are about to accomplish.

 If you don’t return, nobody is going to come looking for you.
 Most Americans may never even know who you were or what you gave your life to accomplish.